Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Royal icing is made using icing sugar, egg whites and cream of tartar.

-It is important you use pasteurized egg whites!
+You must use pasteurized egg whites!
 Do not crack open a normal egg and use the white from that...... you will put yourself at risk of salmonella.

-Instead there are a few options you can use, such as this pasteurised egg white by two chicks, available to buy in most supermarkets
+Instead, there are a few options you can use, such as this pasteurised egg white by two chicks, available to buy in most supermarkets

-Otherwise you can pick up Egg White powder, or meringue powder which will work in the same way.
+Otherwise, you can pick up Egg White powder or meringue powder, which will work in the same way.

 Any of the above products will work equally well for this recipe without the risk of Salmonella!